kistofe/Boss-Design/README.md

 ### Music and Sound
 Music and Sound may sometimes go unnoticed by the player during the Boss Fight.
 However, this is not a reason not to put effort into creating a good audio to fit your Boss design.

 Music is a powerful tool to create feelings in the player.
-A good battle theme is the one that flows with the battle, the one that increases its pace when the battle does too and decreases it when the battle slows down.
-Having a good design accompanied by a lack of music or a repeatitive, generic one, can ruin all your efforts and turn what should have been a good battle into something dull.
+A good battle theme is the one that flows with the battle, the one that increases its pace when the battle does too, and decreases it when the battle slows down.
+Having a good design accompanied by a lack of music or a repetitive, generic one, can ruin all your efforts and turn, what should have been a good battle, into something dull.

-_Anyone who has ever played Final Fantasy could recognize [Sephiroth's theme](https://www.youtube.com/watch?v=t7wJ8pE2qKU) just by listening a few seconds from it.
+_Anyone who has ever played Final Fantasy can recognize [Sephiroth's theme](https://www.youtube.com/watch?v=t7wJ8pE2qKU) just by listening a few seconds from it.
 Same applies with [San's theme](https://www.youtube.com/watch?v=ZcoqR9Bwx1Y), from 2015's Undertale._

 However, having a great battle theme is not enough if it is not appropriate to the theme of the boss or the game.
 The theme has to **fit** with the scene, or it will only give the sensation that the music is there because someone in the team liked it.

 The same applies with Sound effects.
 Having a big, heavy-looking Boss accompanied with not heavy-sounding sound effects may be confusing to the player.
 Be coherent with this!

 ### Visual Design
+Bosses should stand out from any other kind of enemy on the map.
+They have to be easily recognizable by the player, as they will focus their attention on them.

 ### General mistakes when designing a boss

+**More HP, more difficulty**
+One of the most extend mistakes when designing bosses is to think that increasing the amount of HP they have will instantly increase its difficulty.
+In some way, it does, but what we are doing here is creating **artificial difficulty** which does not improve the gaming experience of the player in any sense.
+Combats with this kind of bosses tend to result tedious and repetitive to the player, which is something designers should avoid.

+**Strange gimmmicks not explained to the player**
+A classic mistake among unexperienced designers is to think that anything goes when talking about originality.
+When designing, in this case, a Boss, we all try to be different from the rest and try to come up with a great idea to blow up the players mind.
+This is a dangerous moment, because it is easy to jump from a good, original idea, into something completely the opposite.

+Introducing strange gimmicks during Boss battles without giving any hint to the player to overcome them, is not a good design flow.
+Players need to feel they are in control of the situation or, at least, that they know how to respond to unexpected moments.

 ## Boss Fight
 ### The "Pre-Boss" area